 In addition, Monona Terrace has a policy for making every attempt to purchase environmentally preferable products for use within the facility.
 Approximately 87% of all Monona Terrace office supplies are Earth friendly.

 Renewable Energy and Energy Efficiency

 Monona Terrace is proactive with management of energy consumption.
 With guidance from Madison Gas & Electric, the facility purchases 100% of its electricity from renewable sources.
 This annual purchase of 4,000,000 kilowatt-hours of wind energy reduces Monona Terrace emissions by 1,874 metric ton carbon dioxide equivalents (MtCO2e).
 MtCO2e is the measurement recommended by the Environmental Protection Agency.

 When comparing our energy usage against other convention centers in comparable climactic zones, we used 49% less energy on average.
 In fact, although the facility usage continues to increase and additions have been made to the building, baseline energy usage has decreased by 18.3% over the last five years.

 Forty-nine percent of the solid waste material generated at Monona Terrace is currently recycled.
 We worked with Green Valley Disposal on a waste stream audit to analyze how and what we were throwing away.
 The audit revealed areas where we were able to make changes in how we disposed of our solid waste stream.
 For example, in the administrative offices, every office has small trash cans and larger recycle containers.
 The change to single stream recycling (where all recyclable materials can go into one container) has enabled clients using the facility to more easily recycle while at Monona Terrace.

 Travel Green Wisconsin

 Monona Terrace is certified as a Travel Green Wisconsin business, which recognizes the commitment to continuously improve operations in order to reduce environmental impact.
 A program of the Wisconsin Department of Tourism, member organizations evaluate their operations, set goals and take specific actions toward environmental, social and economic sustainability.
-For more information, please view the Travel Green Wisconsin Brochure.
+For more information, please visit Travel Green Wisconsin.

 Leonardo Academy´s Cleaner and Greener Program